ResetSec/.github/profile/README.md

 ---

 ## About Us
-Reset Security is a collaborative **CTF and cybersecurity team** dedicated to:
+Reset Security is a collaborative, international **CTF and cybersecurity team**, playfully represented by the Antarctica flag 🇦🇶.

+We are dedicated to:
 - Vulnerability research & exploit development
 - Capture The Flag (CTF) competitions
 - Security tooling & automation
 - Knowledge sharing and community growth

-We focus on **continuous learning, innovation, and pushing the boundaries of security research**.
+Driven by **curiosity, innovation, and a passion for cybersecurity**, we focus on continuous learning and pushing the boundaries of security research.

 ---